mmoskovich/BlueVine/Solution/README.md

 docker start filebeat
 docker ps | grep filebeat

-# From the Linux VM, run the following commands to stress the system and compare the number of transactions with the Kibana UI:
+# From the Linux host, run the following commands to stress the system and compare the number of transactions with the Kibana UI:
 i=1
 repeat=10000
 while true && [ $i -lt $repeat ] ; do